Bob's Burgers

-Bob's Burgers is an American animated sitcom created by Loren Bouchard that began airing on Fox on January 9, 2011.
-It centers on the Belcher family—parents Bob and Linda and their three children, Tina, Gene, and Louise—who run a hamburger restaurant and often go on adventures of many kinds.
+Bob's Burgers is an American animated sitcom created by Loren Bouchard for the Fox Broadcasting Company.
+It is centered on the Belcher family—parents Bob and Linda and their three children, Tina, Gene, and Louise—who run a burger restaurant and often go on adventures of many kinds.
+The show premiered on January 9, 2011.
 The series was conceived by Bouchard after he developed Home Movies.
-Bob's Burgers is a joint production by Wilo Productions and 20th Television Animation.
+Bob's Burgers is produced by Wilo Productions and Buck & Millie Productions in association with 20th Television Animation.
+The series is animated by Bento Box Entertainment.

-While reviews for the first season were mixed, feedback for subsequent seasons has been much more positive.
+While reviews for the first season were mixed, feedback for subsequent seasons has been more positive.
 The series premiere, "Human Flesh", drew in 9.39 million viewers, making it the highest-rated series premiere of the season and finishing ninth in the ratings for the week it aired.
 Since then, the series has grown to be a critical and cultural success.
 In 2013, TV Guide ranked Bob's Burgers as one of the 60 Greatest TV Cartoons of All Time.
-The series has been nominated for several awards, including the Emmy Award for Outstanding Animated Program eleven consecutive times (2012–2022), winning in 2014 and 2017.
-Reruns began airing on Cartoon Network's late-night programming block Adult Swim on June 23, 2013 and its sister channel TBS in 2016, and began airing in syndication on local stations in September 2015.
+The series has been nominated for several awards, including the Emmy Award for Outstanding Animated Program fourteen consecutive times (2012–2025), winning in 2014 and 2017.
+Reruns began airing on Cartoon Network's programming blocks Adult Swim in June 2013, and ACME Night from 2021, and began airing in syndication on local stations in September 2015.

+A feature film was released in theatres in May 2022.
 A comic book series based on the series, published by Dynamite Entertainment, began in September 2014.
-A soundtrack album was released on Sub Pop Records on May 12, 2017, with a second volume released on August 20, 2021.
+A soundtrack album was released on Sub Pop Records in May 2017, with a second volume released in August 2021.

-The series has been renewed for its fourteenth and fifteenth production cycles.
-In addition, a feature film was released in theatres on May 27, 2022.
+In April 2025, it was announced that Bob's Burgers would be renewed for four more seasons in what is considered a "mega deal" with parent company Disney.
+This renewal will take the show through the 2028–29 television season.